sinhrks/daskperiment/README.rst

 Overview
 ~~~~~~~~

-A lightweight tool to perform reproducible data analytics experiments using Dask.
+A lightweight tool to perform reproducible machine learning experiment using Dask.

 **The package is EXTREMELY unstable.**